 The City of Hallowell has municipal records available for research purposes.
 Contact the City Clerk for more information.

-The Vaughan Woods and Historic Homestead shares its cast collection through a changing display view able on the bookcase in the just inside the library doors.
+The Vaughan Woods and Historic Homestead shares its vast collection through a changing display view able on the bookcase in the just inside the library doors.
 The Homestead is also open to the public during special events and Tuesdays in July and August by appointment.
 Check the website for more information.

 The Row House is a non-profit, membership organization dedicated to preserving Historic Hallowell, Maine.
 Row House has a great map that allows visitors to stroll the streets of Maine’s smallest city and feast on the architectural delights preserved in its historic district.
-Copes of the tour map are available at the Hubbard Library and Hallowell City Hall.
+Copies of the tour map are available at the Hubbard Library and Hallowell City Hall.